jfbu/texdimens/texdimens/CTAN_README.md

 direction of approximation.

-`\texdimenbothincm`, respectively `\texdimenbothbpmm`, find the largest (in absolute value) dimension smaller than input which is exactly representable both with `in` and `cm` units, respectively `bp` and `mm`.
+`\texdimenbothincm`, respectively `\texdimenbothbpmm`, find the largest (in absolute value) dimension not exceeding input which is exactly representable both with `in` and `cm` units, respectively `bp` and `mm`.

 `\texdimenwithunit{<dimen1>}{<dimen2>}` produces a decimal `D` such that